 To be informed when the user taps an ad in the stream, implement the following HMPlayerViewControllerDelegate function:

-To support following and unfollowing users from inside the HotMic experience, you can implement the HMMediaPlayerUserProfileDelegate protocol.
-If you do not implement this delegate, the follow/unfollow buttons will not be shown.
+To support user profile functionality, you can implement the HMMediaPlayerUserProfileDelegate protocol.
+If you do not implement this delegate, profile info will be obtained by HotMic rather than your app, and buttons such as follow/unfollow will not be available.

-When the user taps the follow or unfollow button, the following function is called allowing you to record the new following state.
+When the user taps the follow/unfollow button, the following function is called allowing you to record the new following state.
 Provide an Error to the completion handler if one occurs.

 To support tipping hosts and joining their streams for a price, you can implement the HMMediaPlayerInAppPurchaseDelegate protocol and integrate it with your StoreKit in-app purchase code.
 If you do not implement this delegate, users cannot tip hosts, but can still join the host for free.